cwaring/ucan-inspector/README.md

 ## Features

-- Parses raw tokens and UCAN containers (CBOR, optional gzip, base64/base64url)
+- Parses UCAN tokens and UCAN Containers (`ctn-v1`) locally in the browser (no server required)
-- Decodes delegations and invocations via `iso-ucan`, including proofs, args, and CIDs
+- Decodes delegations and invocations via `iso-ucan`, and produces a structured `AnalysisReport`
-- Verifies signatures when possible using `iso-signatures` + `iso-did` (some DID methods may require network access)
+- Verifies signatures when possible (`iso-signatures` + `iso-did`)

-- Shows `nbf`/`exp` status and highlights pending/expired tokens
+  - Some verification methods may require network access, depending on the DID method used
-- Exports a structured JSON report (copy or download)
+- Produces structured diagnostics

-- Optional URL state sync via the `ucan` query parameter
+  - `issues` at the report level and token level (`notice` / `warn` / `error`)
+  - Container-specific `diagnostics` when parsing `ctn-v1`
+- Helps debug “almost valid” inputs

+  - Non-canonical containers (duplicates, non-sorted entries, padding mismatches) can still parse, but emit notices/warnings
+  - If an input starts with a container header byte but fails strict container parsing, the inspector records a warning and falls back to raw token parsing

 ## Quick start